larycoder/internship/docs/report.md

 \end{figure}

 In order to make the object surface look more realistic, bump mapping/bump offset is one of technique in computer graphic to do that simulating small displacements of the surface, create the illusions of depth and texture of a 3D model using computer graphics.
 However, the number of polygons does not increase.
 The modified surface heavily relied on light reflection, define how the light should shine on the surface.
 Comparing to Displacement - one of another method for find geometric surface detail, it is much faster than displacement, no extra memory necessary so as i said before, the aim of this project is also focusing on performance but the quality is much lower.
-In this project, I will only using *Normal map* as a type of *Bump map*.
+In this project, I only use *Normal map* as a type of *Bump map*.
 They are a special kind of texture stores a color in each pixel of the texture that allow you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.

 \begin{figure}
 \begin{multicols}{2}